Benefits of Planking Every Day for 1 Minute

 I don’t think this is an excellent metric to measure the plank’s difficulty because:

 b) There are so many variables that can affect one’s score on either of these exercises.
-For instance, if you are pretty new to both the plank and push-ups (and this rule applies to any training), your score will surely be lower than it should be.
+For instance, if you are pretty new to the plank and push-ups (and this rule applies to any training), your score will surely be lower than it should be.
 Therefore, the correlation between each 2 of them is not realistic.

 Planking every day for a month:

 Yes, this is true.
 You can plank every day for 30 days without resting in between by alternating your body’s position on the floor (without raising your butt).
-Check here to know-how.
+Check here to know how.

 Planking while standing up:

 This is possible.
-If you cannot maintain your balance, you might fall; however, if you can do it even for a minute, then congratulations!
+If you cannot maintain your balance, you might fall; however, if you can do it even for a minute, congratulations!

 Planking on one arm: